andrewilf/Just-In/README.md

 - **Stream status**: With the sidebar, you can check if people on your currently selected profile are streaming on Twitch or YouTube.
 Clicking on the online status will redirect you to the stream.
 - **Organise by your Interests**: Each profile is dedicated to a group of users with a similar theme (e.g. a particular game/TV series or music genre).
 Data tied to each person includes their Twitter name, ID, profile picture and optionally their Twitch ID, YouTube ID and a check if they stream on YouTube or not.
 - **Switch profiles on the fly**: The currently active profile can be chosen with a dropdown menu, switch between your different interests with a click.
 Profiles can also be added/removed via a modal prompt.
-- **Remember your data**: Using the browsers LocalStorage, profile data is saved to the browser so they persist even on page refreshes.
+- **Remember your data**: Using the browser's LocalStorage, profile data is saved to the browser so they persist even on page refreshes.

 # Instructions
 On loading